magao-x/handbook/handling/telescope_removal.rst

 -  Reposition the load spreader center to the instrument + cart position marked on it.

--  Install the triangle stabilizing ropes between the crane hook and the lifting fixture IAW the below figure.
+-  Install the triangle stabilizing ropes between the crane hook and the lifting fixture in accordance with the below figure.
 Tighten, but do not cause them to pick the load.

    .. image:: figures/stabilizers.jpg